MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Network Events

 ## Authority and Reconciliation
-What happens if two scripts are setting an object's position at the "same time"?
+What happens if two scripts are setting an entity's position at the "same time"?

 # Physics
 ## Overview